-It may seem simple to say that just like a person, your brand will behave differently in different situations – but sometimes the simplest way to put a concept into perspective is the best.
+It may seem simple to say that just like a person, your brand will behave differently in different situations, and the brand voice may follow suit.

 Expression works on a spectrum – one that encompasses different forms of communication, including writing and verbally, internally and externally.

 In this way, designing how the brand voice comes to life is similar to how many companies already approach their color palate.
 Each color has its own unique properties and can stand alone in an iconic way for your brand, but put together with the others in the guideline, creates a complementary, pleasing experience.

 Similarly, your brand voice may come across slightly differently throughout different channels, but at the core, the audience still experiences a consistency.

 An Example of How Brand Voice is Expressed

 To illustrate the concept, let’s take the fictionalized example of the manufacturer of a pickup truck, we’ll call the brand ‘Carters.’